pingel-org/axle/axle-docs/src/main/mdoc/RoadMap.md

 * Replace Tut with MDoc

 * Whither 0.95 cutoff in LinearAlgebra.md? (see ClusterIrises?)
-* Get rid of implicit arg passing to KMeans in ClusterIrises.md (and KMeansSpecification)

-* Fix Plots.md
+* Scalacheck tests for axle.algebra modules
 * Doublecheck animation on Plots.md
 * Make sure animation doc has right return value
 * Re-enable fatal warnings (build.sbt)
+* LogisticMap back to 4k x 4k

+* Get rid of implicit arg passing to KMeans in ClusterIrises.md (and KMeansSpecification)
 * Fix markdown lint warnings
-* LogisticMap back to 4k x 4k

 * Fix Statistics.md
 * Fix TwoDice.md (as much as possible, then move out of the way?)